 Many retailers and manufacturers offer e-cycling programs.
 For a list of participants, visit the U.S. Environmental Protection Agency, or research by zip code at Earth 911.

 Common household alkaline batteries are safe to dispose of in your regular garbage.

 Why Recycle Electronics?

-- You'll help decrease the amount of toxins such as lead, mercury and cadmium that enter the environment
+- Decreases the amount of toxins (such as lead, mercury and cadmium) that enter the environment

-- It takes less energy to recover and recycle natural resources than to mine them from the earth, reducing the use of fossil fuels and lowering greenhouse gas emissions
+- Allows for the recovery of valuable natural resources such as gold, copper and nickel.
+It requires less energy to recover and recycle natural resources than to mine them from the earth, reducing the use of fossil fuels and lowering greenhouse gas emissions

 Required Plug-ins: Adobe® Reader®